25prabhu10/notes/docs/Concepts/Web/Images.md

    - Slow

 4. [mozjpeg](https://github.com/mozilla/mozjpeg)
-   - Based on `libjpeg-turbo`.
+   - Based on `libjpeg-turbo`
-   - Good quality and fast.
+   - Good quality and fast

 5. [imagemagick](https://github.com/imagemagick/imagemagick)
    - All in one image converter